perryfranks/zmk_corne_prog_dvorak/README.md

 # ZMK Corne V3 Programmer Dvorak Layout

-A simple but complete implementation of the Programmer Dvorak layout by Roland Kaufmann in the ZMK framework for the spit keyboard the Corne V3 by foostan.
+A simple ZMK implementation of the Programmer Dvorak layout (by Roland Kaufmann) for the spit keyboard the Corne V3 by foostan.

 This was made by referencing [this](https://github.com/JReneHS/crkb_conf/tree/main/rene_prog_dvorak) QMK layout by JReneHS.
 Apart from this I found little resources, especially for ZMK for this layout so I have decided to host mine.